AnestIwata/MyFirstWebsite/README.md

   I have tried to implement **Fancybox** framework in this project.
 The purpose of the feature was supposed to be simple.
 In picture gallery every photograph clicked should go to full screen mode.
 Unfortunately that feature didn't work correctly.
 Photo when clicked was going full screen, but after closing it was disapering from gallery.
-This issue was addressed my me to Code Institute support.
+This issue was addressed by me to Code Institute support.

   The site is fully responsive in different devices.
 All the layout stays clean and readable via all assortment of view ports.
   One of most important features is a navbar menu going to hamburger button on smaller devices.
 When clicked it opens up buttons to